xephora/Threat-Remediation-Scripts/BrowserAssistant/readme.md

 # Browser Assistant Adware Remediation script

+### News: A new update to the Browser Assistant remediation script expected shortly (10-21-2022)

 ### Actions
 - Terminates processes associated with Browser Assistant Adware
 - Remove Browser Assistant Adware from the file system.